-When users create weak passwords ('password' or 'abcd') it compromises the security of the server, making it easier for unauthorized people to guess the password and gain access to the server.
-Starting with MySQL Server 5.6, MySQL offers the validate_password plug-in that can be used to test passwords and improve security.
-With this plug-in you can implement and enforce a policy for password strength (passwords must be at least 8 characters long, have both lowercase and uppercase letters, contain at least one special non-alphanumeric character, and do not match commonly-used words).
+When users create weak passwords, such as password or abcd, it compromises the security of the server, making it easier for unauthorized people to guess the password and gain access to the server.
+Starting with MySQL Server 5.6, MySQL offers the c that can be used to test passwords and improve security.
+With this plug-in you can implement and enforce a policy for password strength.
+Such policies as: passwords must be at least 8 characters long, have both lowercase and uppercase letters, contain at least one special non-alphanumeric character, and do not match commonly-used words.